jnl221/basic_html/README.md

 ## Submission instructions
 1. Sign in to github.com and go to your own Github repository for this class -- it should be called something like 'jnl221_lastname'.
-2. Upload basic.html and large_wink.png to your repo.
+2. Use the 'Add file' button to push basic.html and large_wink.png up to your repo.
-3. Scroll down and add a commit message into the top box.
-Then, click on 'Commit changes'.
+3. Click on 'Commit changes...', add a brief commit message explaining what you are changing about your repo, and then click 'Commit changes.'
 4. After a couple of minutes, go to your repository's webpage (it should be something like username.github.io/jnl221_lastname/basic.html) to make sure what you typed in shows up.
 5. Place this URL in the 'github accounts' Google doc in our shared folder, under your name.